 MAJOR ADMINISTRATOR Chancellor, WP

-The Director of Developmental Education, West Plains working directly with faculty, division chairs, and the Dean of Academic Affairs provides leadership for Missouri State University-West Plains’ goal to improve the performance of students in developmental education.
+The Director of Developmental Education, West Plains, working directly with faculty, division chairs, and the Dean of Academic Affairs, provides leadership for the Missouri State University-West Plains’ goal to improve the performance of students in developmental education.
 The Director of Developmental Education, West Plains ensures services are appropriate and contribute to the University student retention and success goals.
 The Director of Developmental Education, West Plains coordinates the implementation of the Title III grant-Road to Achievement project-at Missouri State, West Plains and is responsible for achieving the grant objectives.
 This includes faculty development cohort training, institutional effectiveness, and assures compliance with Title III regulations.
 The Director of Developmental Education, West Plains oversees the Adult Education and Literacy (AEL) program.

 This is a grant-funded position; continued employment is contingent upon continuation of grant funding.